USEPA/CMAQ/DOCS/Release_Notes/aero7_overview.md

 All gas-phase semivolatiles use species-specific wet and dry deposition surrogates.

-Note that underscores are no longer used in species names in any aerosol or nonreactives namelist (e.g. SV_ISO1 is now SVISO1 in the non-reactives namelist (NR*.nml)).
+Note that underscores are no longer used in species names in any aerosol or nonreactives namelist (e.g., SV_ISO1 is now SVISO1 in the non-reactives namelist (NR*.nml)).

 ### Improvements in consistency
 The explicit monoterpene organic nitrate SOA from Pye et al. (2015) originally implemented in saprc07tic, has been ported to cb6r3-aero7 using the same assumptions as the saprc07tic-aero6i and aero7i implementation.

-### Differences in aero7 and aero7i
+### Differences between *aero7* and *aero7i*
-Aero7 and aero7i differ in terms of the degree of speciation of isoprene SOA.
-Specifically, isoprene epoxydiol (IEPOX) SOA (Pye et al. 2013, 2017) is represented using species AISO3J in aero7.
-In aero7i, AISO3J is approximately zero and IEPOX SOA is represented explicitly as organosulfates (AIEOSJ), 2-methyltetrols (AIETETJ), and dimers (AIDIMJ).
-In addition, aero7i includes explicit methylglyceric acid (AIMGAJ) and its analogous organosulfate (AIMOSJ), both of which are minor.
-Aero7i also includes a particle-phase isoprene dinitrate (Pye et al. 2015) that was not ported to aero7.
+*Aero7* and *aero7i* differ in terms of the degree of speciation of isoprene SOA.
+Specifically, isoprene epoxydiol (IEPOX) SOA (Pye et al. 2013, 2017) is represented using species AISO3J in *aero7*.
+In *aero7i*, AISO3J is approximately zero and IEPOX SOA is represented explicitly as organosulfates (AIEOSJ), 2-methyltetrols (AIETETJ), and dimers (AIDIMJ).
+In addition, *aero7i* includes explicit methylglyceric acid (AIMGAJ) and its analogous organosulfate (AIMOSJ), both of which are minor. *Aero7i* also includes a particle-phase isoprene dinitrate (Pye et al. 2015) that was not ported to *aero7*.

 ### Required emission updates
-Aero7/7i requires that a-pinene (usually denoted APIN) is separate from all other monoterpenes (TERP) in the model.
-This is to avoid making SOA from a-pinene + nitrate radical reactions as that pathway has been shown to produce negligible SOA.
-Saprc07-based mechanisms, including the aero6 ones, already treat APIN as separate and mutally exclusive of TERP (saprc07tc aero6 emissions will work with aero7 without any adjustment).
-CB6r3 with aero6 continues to include APIN in TERP as it did in CMAQ v5.2.1.
+*Aero7* and *aero7i* require that &#945;&#8209;pinene (usually denoted APIN)
+is separate from all other monoterpenes (TERP) in the model.
+This is to avoid making SOA from &#945;&#8209;pinene + nitrate radical reactions as that pathway has been shown to produce negligible SOA.
+SAPRC07-based mechanisms, including the *aero6* ones, already treat APIN as separate and mutally exclusive of TERP; saprc07tc *aero6* emissions will work with *aero7* without any adjustment.
+CB6r3 with *aero6* continues to include APIN in TERP as it did in CMAQ v5.2.1.

-If you have cb6r3-aero6 emissions and want to run cb6r3-aero7, options are:
+If you have CB6r3-aero6 emissions and want to run CB6r3-aero7, options are:
 1. Reprocess your emissions to separate APIN from all other monoterpenes.
 2. Use the emission control file and assign 30% of emitted TERP to APIN and 70% of emitted TERP to TERP.
 3. If you are using inline biogenic emissions, do nothing and let CMAQ determine